 It was a good day of hawk watching today.
-Bobby was gorgeous in hunting mode in Washington Square Park this evening.
+Bobby was gorgeous in hunting mode in Washington Square Park.
 I was lucky to spot him as he flew from one tree to another since I was alone at first and had I been looking in the other direction for just two seconds, I could have missed him entirely.
 Soon enough, a couple more hawk-watchers arrived and we made a fine, albeit small, band.

-Bobby successfully caught a mouse from a bed of wildflowers just about now.
+Bobby successfully caught a mouse from a bed of wildflowers.
 Within a couple of minutes of hopping from yet another tree to tree with his kill, he flew almost directly over my head with his catch in his talons.
 I did not have the chance to record this flight but experiencing it personally was amazing.
 He flew low and silent and was wholly awe-inspiring.
 He landed on a small building across the street from where I was standing along the north side of Washington Square Park.

 Within several minutes the hotel signage lights turned on: